Vietnam.vn - Nền tảng quảng bá Việt Nam

 Alcohol can affect the effects of diabetes medications (such as insulin and oral hypoglycemic drugs), negatively impacting the disease management plan, causing abnormally high or low blood sugar leading to dangerous complications.

-People who drink alcohol for a long time, along with unscientific and uncontrolled eating, excess energy, and do not take medication as directed by their doctor can increase blood sugar.
-On the contrary, people with diabetes who abuse alcohol but do not eat properly, especially when malnourished for a long time, can have severe hypoglycemia.
+People who drink alcohol for a long time, along with unscientific and uncontrolled eating, excess energy, and do not take medication as directed by the doctor can increase blood sugar.
+On the contrary, diabetics who abuse alcohol but do not eat properly, especially when malnourished for a long time, can have severe hypoglycemia.

 Alcohol also damages the liver - the main organ responsible for detoxification and energy storage in the body.
 When blood sugar levels are low, glycogen stored in the liver is broken down into glucose and released as energy.
 A liver damaged by alcohol abuse cannot perform its task of supplying sugar to the body when hypoglycemia occurs, leading to more serious progression.